The page has been translated by Gen AI.

 Notice

-If you need to change the number of nodes, add GPU nodes, or scale up resources, please request technical support.
+If you need to change specifications such as adjusting the number of nodes, adding GPU nodes, or expanding resources, please request technical support.

-Add labels to nodes directly based on the roles presented in the recommended specifications for cluster nodes and storage.
+Add labels to the nodes directly according to the role-specific recommendations in the cluster node and storage specifications.

 To add a label to a cluster node, follow these steps.

-1. Click all services > Container > Kubernetes Engine menu.
-It moves to the Service Home page of Kubernetes Engine.
+1. Click the All Services > Container > Kubernetes Engine menu.
+Navigate to the Service Home page of Kubernetes Engine.

 2. On the Service Home page, click the Node menu.
-It moves to the Node List page.
+You will be taken to the Node List page.

-3. On the Node List page, select the cluster you want to check detailed information from the Gear button at the top left, then click the Confirm button.
+3. On the Node List page, select the cluster for which you want to view detailed information from the gear button at the top left, then click the Confirm button.

-4. Select and click the node you want to check the detailed information of.
-It will move to the Node Details page.
+4. Select the node you want to view details for and click it.
+You will be taken to the Node Details page.

-5. Click the Node Details page YAML tab.
-Move to the YAML tab page.
+5. On the Node Details page, click the YAML tab.
+You will be taken to the YAML tab page.

-6. Click the Edit button on the YAML tab page.
-The node editing window opens.
+6. On the YAML tab page, click the Edit button.
+The node edit window opens.

-7. In the node editing window, add a label that matches the role and click the Save button.
+7. In the node edit window, add a label that matches the role and click the Save button.

-• Check the following information and add labels that match the node specifications.
+• Check the following information and add a label that matches the node specifications.

 GPU node